KCisSICKnasty/SICKnasty-FO4/README.md

 - In the INI-Files tab, open F4SE/Plugins/FacialExpressionAndEyeTrackingEngineFixes.ini
 - Set bBrownFace to 1 (line 5).

+Unlimited Survival Mode (F4SE):

+- Tweak settings to your liking.
+(Keep in mind though, many mods I include give you alternative ways to save.
+There will be redundancy if you re-enable quick save.)

+Terminals Lock Up - ESPless:

+- Set iEnableNoviceLockUps to 1 (line 13).
+Ultimate Hacking is in the list.

+Assorted Modular Tweaks - ESPless - Config:

+- Set iFasterTerminalsMultiplier to 5 (line 32).
+- Set iRemoveIronSightsBlur to 1 (line 36).
+- Set iUncapPickPocketChance to 1 (line 40).
+- Set iLongerPowerLines to 1 (line 67).
+- Set iImprovedRagdolls to 1 (line 74).
+- Set iLessIntrusiveTutorial to 1 (line 86).
+- Set iQuestItemsAreNotJunk to 1 (line 95).
+- Set iHighlightConsoleReference to 1 (line 99).
+- Set iClearConsoleOnLoad to 1 (line 115).

+Custom Companion Names: (optional)

+- Set any NPCs names to whatever you'd like.
+Instructions are in the ini file itself.

 _LoversLab Downloads: (LoversLab requires an account in order to download.
 Don't worry, it's safe. (:_

 - Download Companion Ivy ver.6.1 (& CompaionIvy_Nuka) here: https://www.loverslab.com/files/file/11260-meet-companion-ivy/